- General considerations for antibiotic therapy

 - Misses: Pseudomonas, ESBL organisms.

-- Urinary tract infection without septic shock.
+- Urinary tract infection including pyelonephritis (without severe septic shock).

 - Bacteremia, endocarditis.